-Mrs Bickle is our school SENCo as well as being an Early Years specialist.
-She is currently completing the National Award for Special Educational Needs Co-ordination through Edge Hill University.
+Mrs Bickle is our school SENDCo as well as being an Early Years specialist.
+She has completed the National Award for Special Educational Needs Co-ordination through Edge Hill University.

 You can contact Mrs Bickle on telephone : 0191 2852553